zolagonano/a-ninjas-handbook/src/chapter_8.md

 ---

 And the skills don't end here.
 Anything you learn comes in handy.
 As I said at the beginning of this chapter, the more skills and knowledge you have, the more you can combine them and create unique and better solutions to a problem.

+## Communities

+We, as humans, are meant to work in communities—together, helping one another and building on top of each other's work.
+So, it is important to have a community when starting a journey, to ask questions, get help, and give help if you can.

+There are a lot of privacy-focused communities, like PrivacyGuides, PrivSec, Techlore, and many more.
+Being present in these communities will teach you a lot just by reading what others are talking about.
+I personally learned a lot from the good folks at PrivacyGuides, and it really helped with my own privacy and security journey when I started.

+If you're reading this book in English, then you have enough English skills to communicate with others or at least read their messages without problem.